austinpwd/javascript-todolist/README.md

 # A simple To-Do List Web App by Austin Doan

-This application was made using rudimentary JavaScript and very minimal CSS.
+This application was made using rudimentary JavaScript and components, as well as very minimal CSS.
 I consider it as an exercise in introductory frontend user interface development.

 ## Install
  In order to run the web app, you will need to install the projects node_modules by running ```npm install```